mueller-lab/EmbryoNet/GUI/README.md

 1) cd \<GUI path\>
 2) mkdir build && cd build
 3) cmake .. -G"Visual Studio 16 2019" -A x64
 4) Open the project in Microsoft Visual Studio 2019.
-The project should be located at "path_to_build" e.g. "C:\EmbryoNet\GUI\build\Embryo_classifier.sln".
+The project should be located at "path_to_build" e.g. "C:\EmbryoNet\GUI\build\Embryo_classifier.sln"
-5) Change the configuration mode to "Release".
+5) Change the configuration mode to "Release"
-6) Select all targets in the solution explorer, right-click on them and choose "Build selection".
+6) Select all targets in the solution explorer, right-click on them and choose "Build selection"
 7) The executables EmbryoLabeler and EmbryoClassifier (CPU and GPU) will be generated at the following paths: "$path_to_build\CVStudio_sources\FishLabeler\Release\FishLabeler.exe", "$path_to_build\CVStudio_sources\FishClassifier_gui\CPU\Release\FishClassifier_gui_CPU.exe" and "$path_to_build\CVStudio_sources\FishClassifier_gui\GPU\Release\FishClassifier_gui_CGU.exe", respectively.

 Requirements

 - Standard PC, 16Gb RAM, Windows 10
 - For GPU calculations: Nvidia Graphic Card and CUDA 11.4 installed.
-The installation and demo were tested in Windows10
+The installation and demo were tested in Windows10.

-Installation takes 10 minutes after Visual Studio is installed (10 minutes) and the Data is downloaded (23 minutes)
+Installation takes 10 minutes after Visual Studio is installed (10 minutes) and the data is downloaded (23 minutes).